77Vincent/sequelize-easy-query/README.md

 Please refer to [filterByAlias](#filterByAlias) which is for the same purpose and with the same behaviour.

 ## Pre-query
+Sometimes we want to directly send pre-filtered data to client, this can be done with options "filter", "search" and "order":

 ### <a name="filter"></a>filter: {}
 Pre-filter without any querystring from client:
 ```js